nagahamaVH/geoenv24/README.md

-# y-isa
+# geoenv24

-Presentation for the 3rd Young-ISA Meeting - Limerick, IE
+Presentation for the 15th International Conference on Geostatistics for Environmental Applications

 ## To reproduce this slides